rsalmei/alive-progress/README.md

 Thank you for your interest!

 I've put much ❤️ and effort into this.
 <br>If you've appreciated my work and would like me to continue improving it, you could buy me a coffee!
-Thank you!
+I would really appreciate that 😊! (the button is on the top-right corner) Thank you!